Custom Kitchen Renovations in Victoria BC

 Kitchen designs reflect how we use our kitchens in the 21st century.
 They are no longer used only for preparing and eating food.
 Today, the kitchen is a place to gather, entertain, and relax.
 A modern kitchen design trend is the open-plan layout.
 The kitchen flows into the dining area, which then flows into the living space.
 The result is one large room with lots of light and little physical definition between areas.

-Kitchen Nightmare to Dream Kitchen
+to Dream Kitchen

 Television design shows make renovations look easy and anything is possible, even on a tight budget.
 In reality, the average Canadian kitchen renovation costs between $25,000 and $50,000 and can take months to complete.
 As with any renovation, a kitchen remodel cost depends on the extent of the work and if it’s a “down to the studs” type of remodel.
 Your choice of materials and appliances also play a factor in the final cost.

-At LIDA Homes, we’re always on the lookout for new kitchen ideas: ways to make this multi-purpose space more effective, more impressive, and more enjoyable.
+At LIDA Construction, we’re always on the lookout for new kitchen ideas: ways to make this multi-purpose space more effective, more impressive, and more enjoyable.
 We can remodel your kitchen to create a smart and effective space for you to show off your culinary skills.
 Abundant storage, smart task lighting, logical layouts, and quality materials that look good and work great – we can turn your kitchen nightmare into a dream kitchen.

 Benefits of Kitchen Renovations